Keyboard Shortcuts: The Effortless Way to Do More in Less Time

 Keyboard shortcuts are a sure way to increase productivity without working harder.
 And who doesn’t want that?

 BinaryFork will show you the most important keyboard shortcuts you need to remember.
-Some are universal shortcuts, while others do a specific thing, but that’s enough if they help you gain precious time each time you use the keyboard instead of the mouse.
+Some are universal shortcuts, while others do a specific thing, but that’s enough if they help you gain precious time each time you use the keyboard instead of moving the mouse.

 keyboard shortcuts